jeffhandley/strickland/docs/extensibility/README.md

 ### Validation Context

 Sometimes validator prop values will not be known when declaring a validator, and instead will only be known at the time of performing validation.
-Validator functions can accept a [Validation Context](validation-context.md) argument and use the it to extend the validator props passed into Validator Factories.
+Validator functions can accept a [Validation Context](validation-context.md) argument and use it to extend the validator props passed into Validator Factories.

 Strickland's `validate` function accepts this validation context and passes it to the validator function.